 Since not every bathroom in by default made for wheelchair accessibility, it might be best to consult with a renovation company for a full design makeover.
 The most important parts of a wheelchair accessible bathroom are:

 - Space for turning.
-The bathroom needs free space of at least 1500 mm so a wheelchair would be able to turn 360 degrees.
+The bathroom needs free space of at least 1500 mm (59 in) so a wheelchair would be able to turn 360 degrees.

-- Space in front of toilet bowl.
-There needs to be free space of at least 1200 mm in front of the toilet bowl.
+- Space in front of the toilet bowl.
+There needs to be free space of at least 1200 mm (47 in) in front of the toilet bowl.

-- Rails around toilet.
+- Rails around the toilet.
 There need to be at least three rails for holding.

 - Low wash basin.
-The standard for the wash basin is to be at about 800 mm above floor, but this can be customized according to the height of the person while on wheelchair.
+The standard for the wash basin is to be at about 800 mm (31 in) above the floor, but this can be customized according to the height of the person while in a wheelchair.

 Here is a full guide of a wheelchair accessible bathroom and kitchen design.